MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nn-wudfddi-ipowerpolicycallbackwakefromsx.md

 # IPowerPolicyCallbackWakeFromSx interface

 ## -description

 <p class="CCE_Message">[<b>Warning:</b> UMDF 2 is the latest version of UMDF and supersedes UMDF 1.
 All new UMDF drivers should be written using UMDF 2.
 No new features are being added to UMDF 1 and there is limited support for UMDF 1 on newer versions of Windows 10.
 Universal Windows drivers must use UMDF 2.
 For more info, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/getting-started-with-umdf-version-2">Getting Started with UMDF</a>.]

 A driver's <b>IPowerPolicyCallbackWakeFromSx</b> interface provides callback functions that the framework calls to notify the driver about wake events.
 These events are related to a device's ability to wake both itself and the system from a low-power state.

-## -inheritance
-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IPowerPolicyCallbackWakeFromSx</b> interface inherits from the <a href="com.iunknown" xmlns:loc="http://microsoft.com/wdcml/l10n"><b>IUnknown</b></a> interface. <b>IPowerPolicyCallbackWakeFromSx</b> also has these types of members:

-The <b>IPowerPolicyCallbackWakeFromSx</b> interface has these methods.

-A driver's <a href="https://msdn.microsoft.com/98350b75-aa25-4b3f-ad6c-3038111b8a48">OnArmWakeFromSx</a> event callback function arms (that is, enables) a device so that it can trigger a wake signal while in a low-power device state.
-The wake signal causes the device to enter its working state (D0) and the system to enter its working state (S0).

-A driver's <a href="https://msdn.microsoft.com/0e2f42af-3eb7-4957-be91-4f31d2d558c2">OnDisarmWakeFromSx</a> event callback function disarms (that is, disables) a device's ability to trigger a wake signal while the device and system are in low-power states.

-A driver's <a href="https://msdn.microsoft.com/b2379f2d-61a0-4741-a375-c17b95b0faf6">OnWakeFromSxTriggered</a> event callback function informs the driver that its device, which had previously entered a low-power device state because system power was reduced, might have triggered a wake signal.

 ## -members

 The <b>IPowerPolicyCallbackWakeFromSx</b> interface has these methods.
 <table class="members" id="memberListMethods">
 <tr>